 Requests for Salary/Benefits Support

-Funding for new full-time employees (FTEs) will only occur for up to three years, with some exceptions as determined by both the St. Louis Children’s Hospital President and WashU Medicine Pediatrician-in-Chief.
+The use of unrestricted funding for new full-time employees (FTEs) and/or fellows will only occur for up to three years, with some exceptions as determined by both the St. Louis Children’s Hospital President and WashU Medicine Pediatrician-in-Chief.

 Reporting Requirements